Anxiety treatment with Chinese medicine

 Anxiety is a common condition

-Anxiety is the most prevalent of the mental health conditions.
+It is the most prevalent of the mental health conditions.
 It is estimated that more than 2 million Australian adults are living with active anxiety.

 It is a normal response to feel worry, stress or anxious feelings in connection with a stressful situation however these feelings should subside once removed from that situation.